MarineJL/Flight-Delay/README.md

 ## :detective: Data Cleaning and Exploratory Analysis

 Let's clean the data set and do a first exporatory analysis to check what's the data look like.
-You can find the results in the ExploratoryAnalysis file
+You can find the results in the ExploratoryAnalysis.ipynb file

 ## :computer:  Machine Learning

-In the file MachineLearning, you can find different algorithms applied to the dataset
+In the MachineLearning.ipynb file, you can find different algorithms applied to the dataset
 - Linear Regression
 - Polynomial Regression
 - Ridge
 - Lasso
 - Elastic Net
+- Random Forests

 ## :rocket: API